 Truck Crashes Killing Bicycle Riders in New York and Michigan Raise Serious Safety Questions Regarding the Lack of Side Underride Guards

 In most states and jurisdictions, bicyclists are afforded the same rights as the drivers of cars, trucks, and other motor vehicles.
 In fact, in some states, motorists are forbidden from passing bike riders unless ample minimum clearance is present.
 However, friction between motorists and bike riders is frequently bubbling just under the surface.
 Drivers of motor vehicles often become frustrated with the slower moving bike traffic and may engage in risky maneuvers to pass or otherwise get back to traveling at what they deem acceptable speeds.
+Our bicycle accident lawyer explains the serious dangers that follow a lack of underride guards.

 Unfortunately, these actions can have deadly consequences.
 Trucks and other motor vehicles consist of thousands of pounds of glass, fiberglass, and steel.
 A fully loaded commercial truck can weigh up to 70,000 pounds.
 When these vehicles make contact with a bike rider or a pedestrian, the consequences are often grisly, fatal injuries.
-In many cases, the bicyclist or pedestrian suffers fatal injuries because he or she is pulled under the vehicle where massive trauma occurs.
+In many cases, the bicyclist or pedestrianike suffers fatal injuries because he or she is pulled under the vehicle where massive trauma occurs.

 Truck Crash in New York City Kills Brooklyn Cyclist